Return to the Newsroom

 In the past, real estate transfer tax was payable on the transfer of real estate in an asset deal.
 The rate of tax was 4 % from the agreed purchase price.
 This transfer tax is no longer in force since September 2020 and therefore, the transfer is not subject to special taxation.

-However, in cases where no exemption (of which there are many, mainly the 5/10 year time test) can be used, the income tax still applies.
+However, in cases where no exemption (of which there are many, mainly the 2-10 year time test – depending on the time of purchase and personal/investment usage) can be used, the income tax still applies.
 The rates can be found in the Share Deals section of this material.

 Share deals